"Perpetual festivals" are permitted again from June 25 in Quebec

 discreet – He added that festival-goers will have to register to reserve their place.
 His government hopes this will facilitate the search for the missing in the event of an outbreak.

 Good news, moreover, the minister announced that it would be possible to eat and drink this summer at festivals.
-Food concessions can be established on site, but to avoid crowding, orders will be received and served
+Food vendors will be able to establish the site on the site, but to avoid congestion, orders will be received and submitted

 Mobile crew.
 Dr. Letvac said the service will end at 11 pm.

-As for celebrities Permissibility of vaccinationNo promoter has made such a request, said Ms. Prolux.
+As for the famous vaccine passport, no promoter has applied in this regard, said Ms. Brolux, who did not want to take a position on the merits of the question.

-There is no doubt that Wednesday’s announcement will be greeted with sighing by the event organizers, who found last summer a long time, despite Financial support provided by Quebec.
+Undoubtedly, Wednesday’s announcement will be greeted with a sigh of relief from the event organizers, who found last summer a long time, despite Quebec’s financial support.

+However, karaoke bar owners would be disappointed to learn that this kind of entertainment will continue to be banned, at least for the time being.